Opinion-Driven Vaccination and Epidemic Dynamics on Heterogeneous Networks: Methodology

 The opinion $O_i(t)$ evolves deterministically according to Eq.~\eqref{eq:opinion-update}.
 For consistency, $I_j(t)$ in the opinion update (Eq.~\eqref{eq:opinion-update}) and in the infection probability (Eq.~\eqref{eq:infection-prob-from-neighbors}) are treated as the probability of node $i$ being infected at time $t$, rather than a binary state.
 All values ($I_i, V_i, \gamma_i, q_i^{SI}$) are clipped to the range $[0, 1]$ to maintain physical validity.

 {\it Epidemic threshold.} Next we derive a closed-form critical threshold by analyzing the system under the limit where no individuals are vaccinated, and the infection has reached a steady state.
 We begin by assuming a steady state where the fraction of vaccinated individuals is zero, so $V_i^* = 0$ for each node $i$.
 For this state to be self-consistent, the probability of vaccination must also be zero, $\gamma_i^* = 0$.
 This, in turn, implies that all individuals hold a maximally anti-vaccine opinion, $O_i^* = -1$.
-Under these conditions ($V_i^*=0, \gamma_i^*=0$), the full steady-state equation for infection simplifies as shown in Eq.\ \eqref{eq:ghosh-start}.
+Under these conditions ($V_i^*=0, \gamma_i^*=0$), the full steady-state equation for infection simplifies as shown in Eq.\ \eqref{eq:ghosh-start} (infection probability $q_i^{SI}(t)$ in the steady-state limit is denoted as $q_i^*$).

 To find the critical point where an epidemic is about to begin, we analyze the behavior of Eq.\ \eqref{eq:ghosh-start} when the infection level $I_i^*$ is infinitesimally small but non-zero ($I_i^* \to 0$).